jufgutierrezgo/csk-optimization/README.md

-# TRI-CHROMATIC CSK OPTIMIZATION
+# T-CSK OPTIMIZATION
-In this repository is presented an optimization process of the tri-chromatic Color Shift Keying modulation for indoor applications, considering a mobile receiver.
+In this repository is presented an optimization process of the Color Shift Keying based on three colors for indoor applications, considering a mobile receiver.

+## Description
+Color Shift Keying CSK is a modulation scheme for Visible Light Comunication.
+This modulation is a type of Wavelength Division Multiplexing WDM technique which uses multiple wavelengths and a color space to define a constellation of symbols.
+CSK modulation suffers of interchannel interference  due to the wide spectral responses of the LED and the photodetectors, and the spectral reflectance of the walls.
+The interchannel interference determines the minimum distance between the received symbols, and consequently the Symbol Error Rate SER of the transmission.
+To improve the SER of a CSK system, the constellation design is modified to maximize the minimum distance between the received symbols.
+However, CSK-based VLC system for indoor application also must fulfill illumination requierments such as a minimum illuminance level and a color temperature on the illuminated area.
+In indoor environments, the interchannel interference and the illumination parameters depends of the receiver position, so in this repository is addressed an optimization of the CSK.